- 2 medium acorn squash (1-1/2 pounds each)

 - Dash to 1/8 teaspoon cayenne pepper

-- Spoon into shells.
+- In a bowl, combine the squash pulp, spinach, bacon, 6 tablespoons Parmesan cheese, green onion, butter, salt and cayenne; spoon into shells.
 Sprinkle with remaining Parmesan cheese.
-Bake at 350° for 25-30 minutes or until heated through and top is golden brown.
+Bake for 25-30 minutes or until heated through and top is golden brown.
 Yield: 4 servings.

 Reviews forTwice-Baked Acorn Squash